-This Salt Lake County Watershed Planning & Restoration Program (WPRP) report aims to quantify and explain the functionality of the Jordan River Watershed and sub-basins within Salt Lake County jurisdiction.
+This Salt Lake County Watershed Planning and Restoration (WPRP) report aims to quantify and explain the functionality of the Jordan River Watershed and sub-basins within Salt Lake County jurisdiction.
 The 2009 Salt Lake Countywide Water Quality Stewardship Plan (WaQSP) identified data gaps when trying to determine overall watershed health.
-These data gaps lead to continued monitoring of the Jordan River Watershed in an effort to track how ecosystems respond to water availability, management practices, and restoration efforts.
+These data gaps lead to continued monitoring of the Jordan River Watershed to track how ecosystems respond to water availability, management practices, and restoration efforts.

-In the 2018 water year (October 1, 2017 - September 30, 2018) WPRP collected over 1,800 samples from 147 locations within the Jordan River Watershed.
+In the 2019 water year (October 1, 2018 - September 30, 2019) WPRP collected nearly 1,800 samples from 147 locations within the Jordan River Watershed.
 WPRP Staff will continue to monitor water quality in the Jordan River Watershed with an aim to determine where/why degradation occurs, and provide solutions to preserve the chemical, physical, and biological integrity of the watershed.

 The Jordan River Watershed and its sub-basins drain over 800 square miles (515,600 acres) of land with a terminus at the Great Salt Lake.
 For the purposes of this document the Watershed follows the political boundary of Salt Lake County.
 Its boundaries are created by the surrounding Wasatch Mountains to the East, the Traverse Mountains to the South, and the Oquirrh Mountains to the West.
 There are ten major streams from the Wasatch Mountains and seven streams from the Oquirrh Mountains.
 Major streams range in size from less than three miles to 26 miles in length and have unique flow and water quality conditions.
 In addition to ecological, water quality, and social functions, these streams are identified as countywide facilities for flood control purposes and are often used to convey stormwater discharge to either the Jordan River or the Great Salt Lake.
 The Jordan River Watershed pairs together a dynamic topographic environment with a variety of resource interests.
-In order to properly highlight trends in water quality, this document takes a subwatershed approach to provide an analysis of each component of the larger watershed.
+To properly highlight trends in water quality, this document takes a subwatershed approach to provide an analysis of each component of the larger watershed.
 Overall watershed characteristics will be considered in a summary following subwatershed information.

 The methodologies used in this study are the same as the data collection protocols outlined in the Sampling and Analysis Plan (SAP) for Salt Lake County.
 To summarize, four major categories were assessed in this study: field parameters, bacteria, macroinvertebrate health, and stream channel stability sampling.
 Field parameters relate to water chemistry and are collected with every bacteria sample and macroinvertebrate sample.
 Bacteria samples are collected monthly using the EPA approved Colilert method.
 Macroinvertebrate samples are collected three out of every five years, to determine ecosystem health via the Karr-BIBI and Biological Condition Gradient (BCG) scores.
-In an attempt to collect data related to channel stability on all major waterways throughout Salt Lake County, WPRP walks rivers and streams from their headwaters to terminus determining different reaches based on stream type and change to overall stability.
+To collect data related to channel stability on all major waterways throughout Salt Lake County, WPRP walks rivers and streams from their headwaters to terminus determining different reaches based on stream type and change to overall stability.
 Stream stability was sampled independently of this report and began in 2009.
+Other data sources mentioned in this report will be from water quality sondes places in select locations along perennial creeks.
+Due to cost and time constraints these water quality sondes are present in only a few locations.

-Data for each sampling location can be found in the 2018 Site Data Appendix that accompanies this document.
+Data for each sampling location can be found in the 2019 Site Data Appendix that accompanies this document.